6 Steps to Automating Onboarding for Employees

 Automating Onboarding for Employees

-Onboarding employees are twice as likely to quit their job and look for another company if the onboarding process is a train wreck.
-A recent survey shows that 36% of HR professionals think that inability to automate your company’s onboarding procedure can negatively affect the new hire experience.
+Onboarding employees are twice as likely to quit and look for another company if the onboarding process is a train wreck.
+A recent survey shows that 36% of HR professionals think that the inability to automate your company’s onboarding procedure can negatively affect the new hire experience.

 To avoid a disastrous experience for your onboarding employees, here are the steps you need to automate your onboarding process: